walsharry/VQ_SLP_Demos/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the Attribution-NonCommercial-ShareAlike 4.0 International License.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>